W3rni0/NahamCon_CTF_2020/readme.md

 we can guess that this is an RSA encryption, I explained more about how RSA works in my writeup for RACTF 2020:

 > ...
-RSA is a public key cipher, which means that there are two keys, one that is public which is used to encrypt data, and one that is private which is used to decrpyt data, obviously there is some sort of connection between the keys but it is hard to reveal the private key from the public keys (and in this case vice versa), specificly in RSA in order to find the private key we need to solve the integer factorazition problem, which is thought to be in NP/P (this is not important for the challenge), we will call our public key e and our private key d, they posses the following attribute - d multiply by e modulo the value of (p-1) * (q-1) which we will name from now phi, is equal to 1, we will call d the modular multiplicative inverse of e and e the modular multiplicative inverse of d, futhermore if we take a plaintext message pt and raise it to the power of d and then to the power of e modulo the value of p * q, which we will name n and will be commonly given to us insted of q and p, we will get pt again (to understand why it is needed to delve into modern algebra, if n is smaller to pt then obviously we will not get pt), now with that in mind we can talk about the cipher, encrpytion in this cipher is raising the plaintext pt to the power of the public key e mod the value of n, simillarly, decryption is raising the ciphertext to the power of d mod n...
+RSA is a public key cipher, which means that there are two keys, one that is public which is used to encrypt data, and one that is private which is used to decrpyt data, obviously there is some sort of connection between the keys but it is hard to reveal the private key from the public keys (and in this case vice versa), specificly in RSA in order to find the private key we need to solve the integer factorazition problem, which is thought to be in NP/P (this is not important for the challenge), we will call our public key e and our private key d, they posses the following attribute - d multiply by e modulo the value of (p-1) * (q-1) which we will name from now phi, is equal to 1, we will call d the modular multiplicative inverse of e and e the modular multiplicative inverse of d, futhermore if we take a plaintext message pt and raise it to the power of d and then to the power of e modulo the value of p * q, which we will name n and will be commonly given to us insted of q and p, we will get pt again (to understand why it is needed to delve into modern algebra, if n is smaller than pt then obviously we will not get pt), now with that in mind we can talk about the cipher, encrpytion in this cipher is raising the plaintext pt to the power of the public key e mod the value of n, simillarly, decryption is raising the ciphertext to the power of d mod n...

 and I explained why it works and how we can break the cipher: